flame-engine/flame/doc/flame_bloc/bloc_components.md

 FlameBlocReader is mixin that allows you to read the current state of bloc on Component.
 It is Useful for components that needs to only read a bloc current state or to trigger an event on it.
-You can have only One reader on Component
+You can have only one reader on Component

 ```dart